paleobot/pbot-dev/Field definitions/Specimen fields.md

 * dwc:
 * Info: PBot follows the definition for collection as set forth in the PBDB: “In the context of our database, a ‘fossil collection’ represents a set of fossil occurrences co-located geographically and temporally.
 In order to belong to a single collection the occurrences must have been collected deliberately as a group, though not necessarily all on the same occasion.”

+### References*:
+* Entry type: search Reference Nodes.
+* Considerations: Is this necessary since collections and OTU also require references?
+What are we providing the reference for?
+It is not clear that a reference field makes sense for a specimen, conceptually.
+The collection it belongs to has references, and the enterer for a specimen is recorded, and it will also be attached to a 'group' if it is part of a project.
+My vote is to remove reference here, unless there is some smart reason that I am missing!
+Ellen suggests that the only reason we might want a reference is to indicate that this particular specimen is figured or discussed by name in a paper.
+* PBot: references: [SpecimenCitedBy].
+Defines a relationship to another node.
+* dwc:
+* Info: The published or internal reference for the specimen. **Required.**

 ### Specimen name:
 * PBot: name: String.
 * dwc: catalogNumber http://rs.tdwg.org/dwc/terms/catalogNumber; note that dwc:recordNumber is more of a field ID or internal/personal identifier http://rs.tdwg.org/dwc/terms/recordNumber, and there is also fieldNumber http://rs.tdwg.org/dwc/terms/fieldNumber.
 Also see organismName http://rs.tdwg.org/dwc/terms/organismName (for name, not so much a catalog number)